beasmith152/Easy-Install-Neuralangelo-includes-updated-dependency-list-/README.md

 If you are confused by the below; please read the above setup guide.

 The conda environment for Neuralangelo.
-Install the dependencies and activate the environment neuralangelo with
+Read the above guide and activate the environment neuralangelo with the below commands.

+**IMPORTANT (ensure you edit standard neuralangelo.yaml file with [updated](https://github.com/beasmith152/Easy-Install-Neuralangelo-includes-updated-dependency-list-/blob/main/neuralangelo.yaml) file) before running the below command**

 ```
 {